 - Solar power has supplied a large proportion of MDUUC’s electrical needs since the March 2012 implementation of a $200,000 project to install photovoltaic cells at the church.

-- The Green Group sponsors a range of ongoing activities and educational campaigns on environmental issues and initiatives.
+- The Green Group sponsors ongoing activities and educational campaigns on environmental issues and initiatives, with a primary focus on Climate Change.

 For more information about how to get involved in MDUUC’s environmental justice work against climate change, contact the chair of the Green Group.